nwrx/nmcp/crates/operator/README.md

-# unmcp-operator
+# unmcp

 A Kubernetes operator for managing Model Context Protocol (MCP) servers in Kubernetes environments.

 ## Overview

-`unmcp-operator` is a Rust-based Kubernetes operator that manages the lifecycle of MCP servers in Kubernetes.
+`unmcp` is a Rust-based Kubernetes operator that manages the lifecycle of MCP servers in Kubernetes.
 It watches for MCPServer and MCPPool custom resources and reconciles their state with the underlying Kubernetes resources (Pods and Services).

 The operator:
 - Monitors MCPServer and MCPPool resources